Trans-Alaska Pipeline System (TAPS)

 The pipeline has become an engineering icon and has set a standard for design which endures to this day.
 Its distinctive zig-zags allow the pipe to flex in the event of an earthquake.
 More than half the pipeline runs above ground so that the hot oil does not melt the permafrost that is prevalent along the route.
 In those areas, the pipeline is elevated on 78,000 refrigerated vertical support members.
 Construction of the pipeline project began in April, 1974 and finished in June, 1977.
 A total of 70,000 people were involved in building the line.

-TAPS is operated by Alyeska Pipeline Service Company (Alyeska) on behalf of its five owners; ConocoPhillips owns 29%.
+TAPS is operated by Alyeska Pipeline Service Company (Alyeska) on behalf of its three owners; ConocoPhillips owns 29.6%.
 Alyeska also operates the Ship Escort/Response Vessel System (SERVS), helping to safely transport tankers through the Sound and providing extensive spill response preparedness.

 Operations